 While there is no one-size-fits-all answer, there are general weight recommendations based on experience level.
 Female lifters should take into consideration their current fitness and strength levels when selecting the right amount of weight.
 Here’s a breakdown of common weight ranges for female lifters:

 As with any exercise, progressive overload is key for continued improvement.
 Female lifters should aim to gradually increase their hip thrust machine weight over time to build strength and muscle.
 Typically, small increments of 2.5 to 5 kg (5-10 lbs) should be added once the lifter is comfortable performing the movement with proper form.
 This gradual increase ensures that the body adapts to the added load without risking injury.
+Pairing this progression with exercises like the standing machine row can provide a well-rounded workout, helping strengthen the back muscles to support better posture and overall muscle development.

 Regardless of the weight being lifted, maintaining proper form is essential.
 Lifting too heavy without the right technique can lead to injury, especially in the hips and lower back.
 Female lifters should focus on maintaining a neutral spine, engaging the core, and ensuring that the movement is controlled.
 By focusing on good form, even heavy hip thrust machine weight can be lifted safely and effectively.